Introducing the Skift Recovery Index

 Included in the index are:

-- Weekly top-level global and country travel recovery indices
+- Monthly top-level global and country travel recovery indices

-- Weekly country-level recovery index for: hotel, short-term rental, air travel, car travel
+- Monthly country-level recovery index for: hotel, short-term rental, air travel, car travel

-- Weekly country-level recovery index split by source and destination performance
+- Monthly country-level recovery index split by source and destination performance

 - Monthly global and country-level macroeconomic recovery index, built upon unemployment, industrial production, retail sales, and stock market returns indicators.